Form: A twining vine.

 Sun: Full sun for the most flowers.

-Water after becoming established: Once or twice a month, weekly in the hottest months of
+Water after becoming established: Once a month in winter, weekly in the hottest months of

 Soil: Well drained, dry, low in organic content, pH 6.1-7.8 (slightly acidic to slightly alkaline).